betfair-datascientists/betfair-datascientists.github.io/src/historicData/jsonToCsvRevisited/index.md

 ---
 ## Validating our results
 All of this effort measuring speed, and we haven't actually stopped to look at our output!
-Getting an answer quickly is only useful if we actually get the right answer, so let's run some copmarisons between our original output and the output of the new library.
+Getting an answer quickly is only useful if we actually get the right answer, so let's run some comarisons between our original output and the output of the new library.

 All of the outputted CSV files are ```52,483``` lines long, which is definitely a good start.
 We do need to go deeper though to make sure the values in every row are the same - we have essentially rewritten all the complex data handling logic so small differences in the output are to be expected.